pgillich/kubeadm-vagrant/Ubuntu/README.md

 > It's forked from <https://github.com/coolsvap/kubeadm-vagrant>.

 The default provider is VirtualBox, but Libvirt/KVM can also be used on Ununtu.
 VirtualBox provider tested on Windows 10 with Cygwin (MobaXterm), too.
+There are several issues and manual workarounds with Windows host setup.
+The most robust setup is Ubuntu host + KVM provider.

 Used versions: